Explore the Rooms

 First Floor LayoutThis floor of The Grange has been restored to its historical appearance.
 The large, stately front door opens to the foyer.
 From the foyer, Alexander Hamilton’s study is to the immediate right.
 On either side of the bust opens the doors to the parlor and the dining room.
 In the back of the house, two small rooms are used as exhibit spaces due to the lack of evidence for their historical use.

 Today, the first floor is the focus of the historical restoration of The Grange's interior.
-Visitors wishing to see a historically accurate respresentation of the home would visit the first floor, which requires reservations.
+Visitors wishing to see a historically accurate respresentation of the home would visit the first floor.
 More information about historic floor tours can be found here.

 Second Floor LayoutThe second floor, which was used as sleeping quarters, is accessed via the stairs to the left of the foyer.
 Because no historical records exist to tell us what the second floor contained, this space is used today as National Park Service employee offices.
 It is thought that the east and west rooms were used by Eliza and Alexander, respectively, and the long room was used by the whole family.
 This is not confirmed, however.
 Furnishing style and layout is also unknown.